 Spine is opinionated in its approach to web application architecture and design.
 Spine's architecture complements patterns such as de-coupled components and CommonJS modules, markedly helping with code quality and maintainability.

-Spine is tiny, the library comes in at around 600 lines of CoffeeScript.
+Spine is tiny, the core library comes in at around 600 lines of CoffeeScript.
 Being lightweight and simple is fundamental to Spine, and it's only dependency is jquery or zepto.

 Simplicity - Spine is a minimum possible viable product.
 It doesn't dictate your views, your HTML or your CSS.
 It is not a huge framework consisting of twenty different kinds of widgets.
 The goal is to get out your way; letting you go ahead and do what you do best, build awesome web applications.

 - Lightweight controller implementation (based on Backbone's API)